wesimplycode/laravel-afas-rest-connector/readme.md

     ->where('type', '=', 'Person')
     ->orWhere('type', '=', 'Organization');

-// Get only the contacts from the Netherlands or Germany who are organizations Afas::getConnector('contacts')
+// Get only the contacts from the Netherlands or Germany who are organizations (json filter) Afas::getConnector('contacts', true)
     ->where('type', '=', 'Organization')
     ->where('country', '=', 'Netherlands')
+    ->orWhere('type', '=', 'organization')
-    ->orWhere('country', '=', 'Germany');
+    ->where('country', '=', 'Germany');
 ```

+**Sometimes the simple filter isn't enough to query specific results.
+Enable the jsonFilter when doing advanced queries.
+The jsonFilter and the simple filter don't always return the same results!**

 #### Execute
 The ```execute()``` method is used when you have configured the connector accordingly to make the call to the AFAS profitServices.